Recipe for Strong Bones: Salmon Head Stock

 Tara Carpenter, NC.

-I knew the benefits of this liquid gold and that fish head stock can strengthen bones/joints, reverse tooth decay.
-I knew it as an anti-inflammatory that can bring health to the thyroid, eyes, and gut lining.
-What convinced me though is that fish head stock is a traditional food that’s been around for centuries and revered in most parts of the world.
+Benefits of fish (and meat) stock …. this liquid gold can strengthen bones and joints, reverse tooth decay, act as an anti-inflammatory, and bring health to thyroid, eyes, and gut lining.
+What convinced me to FINALLY make fish head stock is learning that this traditional food has been around for centuries and revered in many parts of world.
+So into kitchen I went!

 Fish Head Stock